avanderw/avanderw.github.io/index.md

 layout: home
 ---

+## Github

+[avanderw / git-templates](https://avanderw.github.io/git-templates/) - git-templates is a collection of git hooks implementing standards for commits

 ## Skills & credentials

 What skills have you acquired throughout your life?
 What training, credentials, certifications, or awards have you received?